 The questions in our grant applications help us understand if and how area agencies are learning about and engaging around the issues of diversity, equity, and inclusion.
 While we have chosen to prioritize making grants to agencies that take a race equity lens to their work, we remain committed to being a community foundation that meets people and organizations where they are in their racial equity journey and, as such, do welcome applications from those whose position on the topic may differ from ours.
 We encourage applicants to connect with Waco Foundation grantmaking staff to learn more.

-To learn more about our grantmaking practices, we encourage you to read the Frequently Asked Questions - Grantmaking Practices document.
-For more information about the online application process, please read the Frequently Asked Questions - Accessing and Using the Online Portal document.
-Please refer to the Organizational Readiness Checklist to determine if your nonprofit is ready to apply for funding.
+To learn more about our grantmaking practices, we encourage you to read the Grantmaking Information Packet.
+For more information about the online application process, please watch this video tutorial.
+Refer to the Organizational Readiness Checklist to determine if your nonprofit is ready to apply for funding.
 Read the Grantmaking with a Racial Equity Lens for more information about Waco Foundation's efforts to foster a racial equity culture.

 How to Apply